The Unions functions mainly through its Council and its four Departments. They are:

 The Assembly is held over three days during June or July.

 The Union’s staff are small in number.
-At the present time, it employs a General Secretary, an Administrative Secretary, an Administrative Assistant, two Support and Resources Officers (in North and South Wales), a Network Facilitator and Communications Officer, and a Press Officer (part-time).
+At the present time, it employs a General Secretary, an Administrative Secretary, an Administrative Assistant, a Support and Resources Officer, a Network Facilitator and Communications Officer, a Publications Officer and a Press Officer (part-time).

 The Union’s Logo